1759 - Dutch operations in Bengal

 In October, Mir Jafar came to Calcutta, avowedly to pay his respects to Clive; but in reality to be near at hand, as the Dutch governor had informed him that he was now prepared to strike.

-It was now evident that Mir Jafar was in league with the invaders, whose schemes to overthrow the power of the British in Bengal were transparent to the far-sighted Clive, who at once correctly surmised that the Dutch with their powerful squadron would attempt to force a passage up the river Hooghly, land their troops, and march towards Chinsurah.
+It was now evident that Mir Jafar was in league with the invaders, whose schemes to overthrow the power of the British in Bengal were transparent to the far-sighted Clive, who at once correctly surmised that the Dutch with their powerful squadron would attempt to force a passage up the Hooghly River, land their troops, and march towards Chinsurah.

 Indeed, the Dutch commodore ordered his land forces to march to Chinsurah and his vessels to capture any British vessels sailing on the river.
-The Dutch force accompanying this fleet consisted of 700 Europeans and 800 trained Malays without any field-gun.
-To compensate for their lack of artillery, they arranged with their countrymen at Chinsurah (150 men, some artillery and a number of Sepoys) to attempt to make a junction with their main corps at a given point en route.
-It was not anticipated that any serious opposition could be offered by the British; for the Dutch Europeans far out-numbered the British Europeans, and the Malay soldiers, who formed an important part of the Dutch expedition, were believed to be vastly superior in courage and physique to the Bengal Sepoys.
+The Dutch force accompanying this squadron consisted of 700 Europeans and 800 Malay regulars without any field-gun.
+To compensate for their lack of artillery, they arranged with their countrymen at Chinsurah (150 Europeans, some artillery and a number of Sepoys) to attempt to make a junction with their main corps at a given point en route.
+It was not anticipated that any serious opposition could be offered by the British; for the Dutch Europeans far outnumbered the British Europeans, and the Malay soldiers, who formed an important part of the Dutch expedition, were believed to be vastly superior in courage and physique to the Bengal Sepoys.

-To meet this danger, major-general Robert Clive, who was commander-in-chief of the British forces in India, could raise in and about Calcutta but 330 men of the Bengal European Regiment and 1,200 Sepoys.
-He summoned to him every man that could be spared from outlying stations, called out the militia (300 men mostly Eurasians) for the defence of Calcutta, organised two tiny bodies of volunteers (50 men altogether), both horse and foot, and ordered the available British ships to sail up the Hooghly, and strengthened the batteries that commanded the river.
-In addition to these precautions, a fast-sailing vessel was dispatched to inform admiral Cornish, cruising on the Arracan coast, of the state of affairs in Bengal; and urging him to sail up the river Hooghly with all dispatch.
+To meet this danger, Major-General Robert Clive, who was commander-in-chief of the British forces in India, could raise in and about Calcutta but 250 men of the Bengal European Regiment, 80 men of the Bengal European Artillery and 1,200 Sepoys.
+He summoned to him every man that could be spared from outlying stations, called out the militia (300 men mostly Eurasians) for the defence of Calcutta, organised two tiny bodies of volunteers (50 men altogether), both horse and foot, and ordered the 3 Indiamen (Duke of Dorset, Calcutta and Hardwicke) available to sail up the Hooghly, and strengthened the batteries that commanded the river.
+In addition to these precautions, the small snow Leopard, a fast-sailing vessel, was dispatched to inform Admiral Cornish, cruising on the Arracan Coast, of the state of affairs in Bengal; and urging him to sail up the Hooghly River with all dispatch.

 Clive's next move was to prevent a junction between the Dutch troops on board ships and those at Chinsurah, for, until their forces should meet, their main army was without field-guns.
 But here a difficulty presented itself; Great Britain was not at war with the Dutch in Europe, so that, until the invaders should make some hostile demonstration, Clive was not in a position to act offensively.